empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 The integration is a 2-steps process:

-- Load Interface&nbspX script.
+- Load Interface&nbsp;X script.
-- Initialise the Interface&nbspX.
+- Initialise the Interface&nbsp;X.

 Depending on your business needs, there are 2 different ways of making this integration process: auto initialising, or initialising on demand.

 ## Auto initialisation

-This is the easiest way to integrate the Interface&nbspX project in a website.
-The way to do so is by first defining an initialisation object or function, and then loading the Interface&nbspX script.
+This is the easiest way to integrate the Interface&nbsp;X project in a website.
+The way to do so is by first defining an initialisation object or function, and then loading the Interface&nbsp;X script.

 ### 1. Add a snippet configuration

-The snippet configuration is needed by Interface&nbspX to know the API it must use, the language or currency it should display the texts in, or tagging parameters to enrich the data and provide better insights on how users search.
+The snippet configuration is needed by Interface&nbsp;X to know the API it must use, the language or currency it should display the texts in, or tagging parameters to enrich the data and provide better insights on how users search.